SystangoTechnologies/swagger-generator-express/README.md

 ## Request Model `/requestModel/user.js`
   - File name for request model should be same as router file.
-  - Define request model with there order of apis in router js file.
-For example first api in user router is create user so we define createUser schema with key 0.
+  - Define request model with their order of apis in router js file.
+For example first api in user router is create user so you need to define createUser schema with key 0.
   - Add boolean flag "excludeFromSwagger" inside requestmodel if you want to exclude any particular api from swagger documentation.
-  - This Request model can also be used for request params validation.
+  - This Request model follows Joi module conventions, so it can also be used for request parameters validation.

 ```javascript
 const Joi = require("@hapi/joi");